itchyny/lightline.vim/README.md

 ## Why yet another clone of powerline?
 + [vim-powerline](https://github.com/Lokaltog/vim-powerline) is a nice plugin, but deprecated.
 + [powerline](https://github.com/Lokaltog/powerline) is a nice plugin, but difficult to configure.
 + [vim-airline](https://github.com/bling/vim-airline) is a nice plugin, but not configurable.
-Also, it does *too much* for other plugins, which should be done by users in .vimrc.
+Also, it does *too much* for other plugins, which should be done by users in `.vimrc`.

 ## Spirit of this plugin
 + Minimalism.
 The core script is very small.